BOILERPLATE VS VIBE CODING

 AI context system

 Does it include AGENTS.md, cursor rules, or context files?
-Without architectural context, AI tools generate code that doesn't match your patterns — and consistency degrades from the first feature.
+Without architectural context, AI generates code that doesn’t match your patterns, and consistency degrades from the first feature.

 Quality enforcement